-Question 30: This question asks if the parent believes the child has good hygiene habits, which involves both the WICOR standards of Organization and Collaboration.
+Question 30: This question asks if the parent believes the child has good hygiene habits, which involve both the WICOR standards of Organization and Collaboration.

-Question 31: This question asks if the parent believes the child can do laundry; it indicates the level of self-reliance and relates to the WICOR standard of Organization.
+Question 31: This question asks if the parent believes the child can do laundry, and indicator of self-reliance and related to the WICOR standard of Organization.

-Question 32: This question asks if the parent believes the child can prepare meals.
-It is similar in nature to question 31 regarding self-reliance and is related to the WICOR standard of Organization.
+Question 32: This question asks if the parent believes the child can prepare meals, similar in nature to question 31 regarding self-reliance and related to the WICOR standard of Organization.

-Question 33: This question asks if the parent believes the child can care for others, which involves the WICOR standard of Collaboration, as well as Organization and Dependability, Reliability, and Responsibility characteristics indicative of college readiness.
+Question 33: This question asks if the parent believes the child can care for others, which involves the WICOR standard of collaboration, as well as Organization and dependability, reliability and responsibility characteristics indicative of college readiness.

-Question 34: This question asks if the parent believes the child can communicate effectively, and it relates to self-reliance and the WICOR standard of Collaboration.
+Question 34: This question asks if the parent believes the child can communicate effectively, relating to self-reliance and the WICOR standard of Collaboration.

-Question 35: This question asks if the parent believes the child would know who to contact in an emergency, indicating whether the child is involved with the WICOR standard of Inquiry.
+Question 35: This question asks if the parent believes the child would know who to contact in an emergency, indicating that the child is involved with the WICOR standard of Inquiry.